 The expectation is that all types of manufacturing have something to gain from the 4th industrial revolution and the IoT.

 Just think about it.

 For instance, discrete manufacturing is the production of distinct items that can be individually touched and counted and are typically associated with assembly lines.
-This includes items such as cars, furniture, and aeroplanes that are increasingly connected.
+This includes items such as cars, furniture, and airplanes that are increasingly connected.

-Smart processes will play a prominent role in balancing supply and demand, improving product design, optimizing manufacturing efficiency and significantly reducing waste.
+Smart processes will play a prominent role in balancing supply and demand, improving product design, optimizing manufacturing efficiency, and significantly reducing waste.

 Similarly process manufacturing where goods are produced in bulk using carefully crafted recipes, gains from the IoT revolution in terms of improved plant monitoring, a streamlined supply chain, and quality improvements in track and trace and distribution processes.

 Why is security a considerable concern in smart manufacturing?